-Under Armour’s Sportsmask has been withdrawn from sale in Europe due to concerns raised about a chemical in the material – but the company maintains the product is safe to use.
+Under Armour’s Sportsmask has been withdrawn from sale in the UK and Europe due to concerns raised about a chemical in the material – but the company maintains the product was safe to use.

 Marketed as a face covering for exercising, the Sportsmask has been a popular product since its launch last year.

 The European Commission has published a safety alert regarding the mask, because it contains the chemical polyhexanide (PHMB).

 The alert warns that ‘PHMB is harmful if inhaled and may cause an allergic skin reaction.
 By inhalation, it causes damage to organs through repeated exposure and is also suspected of causing cancer.’

 PHMB is a preservative and antimicrobial agent and its use was restricted under EU regulations in 2016 – which still apply in the UK.

 The mask is on sale at multiple outlets in the UK, including Sports Direct, House of Fraser and Wiggle, but Under Armour has stopped selling the mask on its own website while it investigates the safety alert.

 ‘We believe our mask is safe and approved for use, but due to regulatory changes in the European Union (EU) and the evolving landscape surrounding the development of masks, Under Armour recently made the decision to no longer sell our SPORTSMASK on our e-commerce sites in the EU.

 While we maintain that the Under Armour SPORTSMASK is safe, we are constantly innovating and updating our products and will provide updates as needed.’

 Best reusable face masks – our full face covering reviews